AnthonyByansi/k8sOrchard-KubernetesMasteryGuide/CONTRIBUTING.md

 ## Code of Conduct

-By contributing to this repository, you agree to adhere to the [Code of Conduct](link_to_code_of_conduct).
+By contributing to this repository, you agree to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).
 Treat all contributors and users with respect and create a welcoming environment for everyone.

 Your contributions are greatly appreciated, and we'll do our best to review and merge them in a timely manner.
 Thank you for making the Kubernetes Mastery Guide better for everyone!

-For more detailed guidelines, check out our [full contributing guide](link_to_contributing_guide).